Business scholarships and prizes

 Alexander Darling Prize

-A prize is awarded to the students with the best overall performance in 'Global Challenges for Business' and 'Introduction to Business' respectively.
+A prize is awarded to the students with the best overall performance in 'Global Challenges for Business' and ‘The Business of Edinburgh’ respectively.

 Ella Pentland Campbell Prize